Reilly Opelka: 2019: First ATP title, top 50 debut

-At the Australian Open, Opelka upset compatriot John Isner in the first round.
+At the Australian Open, Opelka upset compatriot and ninth seed John Isner in the first round.
 This was the second top 10 win of his career.
-In February, Opelka again defeated Isner en route to his first ATP title, the New York Open.
-At Wimbledon in July, he achieved his best Grand Slam result to date, making it to the tournament's third round and defeating Stan Wawrinka in the process.
+In February, Opelka again defeated Isner, saving six match points, en route to his first ATP title at the New York Open.
+At Wimbledon in July, he achieved his best Grand Slam result to date, reaching the tournament's third round and defeating Stan Wawrinka in the process.
 Over the summer and fall, he reached the semifinals of tournaments in Atlanta, Tokyo, and Basel.
 In November, he participated in the Davis Cup Finals for the United States, ultimately losing both his rubbers.
 He finished the season ranked 36th in the world.

 2020: Second ATP title, Masters 1000 quarterfinal

-In February, Opelka lifted his second career trophy, at the Delray Beach Open.
+In February, Opelka lifted his second career trophy at the Delray Beach Open after saving a match point in the semifinals against Milos Raonic.
 After an extended break due to the ongoing COVID-19 pandemic, play resumed and Opelka reached his first ATP Tour Masters level quarterfinal at the Cincinnati Masters.
 En route he earned his fifth career top 10 win, defeating Matteo Berrettini.